Invasive Species

 Starry Stonewort

 Starry stonewort was discovered on Middle Cullen Lake in the spring of 2024.
+It has not yet been detected in Lake Hubert, though we are monitoring for it with help from volunteers.
 We consider this to be or urgent importance, and we encourage diligence in cleaning, draining and decontaminating any watercraft that has been in any lake other than Lake Hubert.

 curly-leaf-pondweed.JPG